MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 CMD c:/Apache24/bin/httpd.exe -w
 ```

-For detailed information on the CMD instruction see the [CMD Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#cmd).
+For detailed information on the CMD instruction, see the [CMD Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#cmd).

 ## Docker Build

 Once a dockerfile has been created, and saved to disk, `docker build` can be run to create the new image.
 The `docker build` command takes several optional parameters and a path to the dockerfile.
 For complete documentation on Docker Build, including a list of all build options, see [Build at Docker.com](https://docs.docker.com/engine/reference/commandline/build/#build-with).

 ```none
 Docker build [OPTIONS] PATH
 ```
-For example, the following command will create an image named ‘iis’ and look in the relative path for the dockerfile.
+For example, the following command will create an image named ‘iis’.

 ```none
 docker build -t iis .